tank-t-bird/100-days-ML/log.md

 I also rediscovered this little treasure of a book, for all who have ever been afraid of Calculus: **"Calculus Made Easy" by Silvanus P. Thompson.**

+This time for code, I've revisited [Catlike Coding's Rendering (matrices) example](https://catlikecoding.com/unity/tutorials/rendering/part-1/), nothing added by me, just retyped the whole thing to make these concepts sink in, and did some minor style changes.
+So far I have Scaling and Position in.

 **Thoughts:**
 Doing 1-3 hours daily feels more effective than crunching a bunch of hours and skipping a day.
 Not sure where the linear algebra will lead to in ML, but I am very excited to find out!!
-This time for code, I've revisited [Catlike Coding's Rendering (matrices) example](https://catlikecoding.com/unity/tutorials/rendering/part-1/), nothing added by me, just retyped the whole thing to make these concepts sink in.
+And also, learning theory and coding takes more like 3 hours than 2... not counting any issues like a simple .gitignore thing such as forgotetting a slash...

-**Link to work:** Made with Unity3d 2018.1.5f1 [Day 003 Vector Multiplication (Unity3D/C#)](https://github.com/tank-t-bird/100-days-ML/blob/master/code/day003)
+**Link to work:** Made with Unity3d 2018.1.5f1 [Day 003 Matrix Transformations (Unity3D/C#)](https://github.com/tank-t-bird/100-days-ML/blob/master/code/day003)